satyakonmsft/skype-docs/Skype/UCWA/phoneAudio_ref.md

 ---
-Title: PhoneAudio reference for Skype for Business 2015
+title: PhoneAudio reference for Skype for Business 2015
+description: "PhoneAudio represents the phone audio modality in a conversation.
+It refers to communication that is delivered via a public switched telephone network (PSTN)."
 ---
 # phoneAudio